-Our RN to BSN curriculum builds on the prior learning experiences of the diploma or associate degree nurse focusing on advancing the knowledge and skills in population health nursing, leadership, and nursing research for evidence-based practice.
+Our RN to BSN curriculum builds on the prior learning experiences of the diploma or associate degree nurse focusing on advancing the knowledge and skills in Public Health nursing, leadership, and nursing research for evidence-based practice.
 All of which are essential for nurses seeking to provide a higher level of quality care.

 This program accommodates the working diploma or associate degree graduate or licensed registered nurse who wishes to obtain the baccalaureate degree.
 Students may enroll in and complete General Education/Pre-Professional courses concurrently with professional nursing courses if desired.
 The courses in the RN-BSN program are offered in a variety of formats; online, blended, flex or face-to-face.
 Students select the delivery format best suited for them.